AjayBhadane/Ajay-Bhadane-7-6-17/README.md

 Here is an implementation of the class.
 ---

-1.This will run the cache.run() which is a CLI to add data to the file.
+1. This will run the cache.run() which is a CLI to add data to the file.
-2.Upon entering `Exit` all the data will be stored back to the `data.xml` file in a sorted manner.
+2. Upon entering `Exit` all the data will be stored back to the `data.xml` file in a sorted manner.

 ```
 def main():